Ex-UN human rights chief calls for Hong Kong special envoy

 The central government in Beijing also would set up a national security office in Hong Kong to collect and analyze intelligence and deal with criminal cases related to national security.
 The plans have not been officially published, and details were only gleaned from a state media report.

-The proposals have been widely seen as the most significant erosion to date of Hong Kong’s high degree of autonomy promised under the “one country, two systems” principle since Britain returned the former colony to China in 1997.
+The measures have been widely seen as the most significant erosion to date of Hong Kong’s British-style rule of law and high degree of autonomy China promised Hong Kong would have under the “one country, two systems” principle since the territory’s handover from colonial Britain in 1997.

 “We believe there are now very real fears of a human rights and humanitarian tragedy in Hong Kong,” the former U.N. officials’ statement said.
 “It is imperative that the international community, and particularly the United Nations and its member states, act urgently to establish a mechanism for observing, monitoring and reporting on the human rights and humanitarian situation in Hong Kong.”

+Beijing’s decision to rush the law into effect, bypassing Hong Kong’s legislature, followed the often-violent clashes in the city between pro-democracy protesters and police last year.
+The demonstrations subsided due to coronavirus concerns earlier this year, but have returned lately in opposition to the security law.
+On Thursday, police fired pepper spray and arrested 14 people for unlawful assembly at a shopping mall protest in Hong Kong’s New Territories.

-Former British Foreign Secretary Malcolm Rifkind said Thursday’s move sends a powerful message and signals that the crisis in Hong Kong has grown from a mostly local dispute to an international one.
+Former British Foreign Secretary Malcolm Rifkind said Thursday’s move by the former U.N. officials sends a powerful message and signals that the crisis in Hong Kong has grown from a mostly local dispute to an international one.

 “From the Chinese government’s point of view that is a disaster,” he told The Associated Press.
 “It’s the last thing they would want.
 And yet it’s going to get much worse from their point of view, because if this is all happening before they try to apply this new law, imagine what the reaction is going to be if they start to extradite people.”

-However, he acknowledged that it would be much more difficult to take further action within the U.N. because of the Chinese veto in the Security Council.
+However, he acknowledged that further action within the U.N. would be difficult because of the Chinese veto in the Security Council.

-Lawmakers and senior politicians in the U.K., U.S., European Union and elsewhere have been considering options to join forces and push for collective action should Beijing go ahead and enact the law.
+Lawmakers and senior politicians in the U.K., U.S., European Union and elsewhere have been considering options to join forces and push for collective action should Beijing enact the law.

+On Thursday, the U.S. Senate unanimously approved a bill to impose sanctions on individuals, including the police, that undermine Hong Kong’s autonomy or erode freedoms promised to Hong Kong residents.
+The bill targets Chinese Communist Party officials responsible for imposing the national security law on the city, as well as banks that do business with entities found to violate the city’s autonomy.

 “We have a legal obligation to raise these matters.
 But we are not naïve, we recognize the U.K. by itself will only have limited influence,” Rifkind said.
 “We hope the cumulative effect will persuade (President) Xi Jinping that whatever his aspirations in Hong Kong ... the government elite will lose more than it will gain.”